 1. Plant a tree

 For the ultimate eco-friendly present, plant a tree in someone’s name.
-You can opt to have a tree planted somewhere they can visit it (please, resist the urge to take Tree pose selfies) or support national and international reforestation projects.
+You can opt to have a tree planted somewhere they can visit it or support national and international reforestation projects.
 There are lots of NGOs and charities such as the Woodland Trust and Worldland Trust who can offer advice.

 2. Make edible presents

-Whale and Dolphin Conservation in the UK will send you very sweet monthly updates on how your adopted whale or dolphin is doing, and if you’re near Scotland you might be able to spot them.
-There are lots of other organisations worldwide who run similar schemes.
+There are lots of different organisations that run animal adoption schemes.
+Whale and Dolphin Conservation will send you very sweet monthly updates on how your adopted whale or dolphin is doing, and if you’re near Scotland you might be able to spot them.

 5. Choose ‘Experiences not things’

 This cliche may be a little worn out by people selling expensive ‘experience days’, but the idea is still sound.
 There are plenty of free or low cost, local things you can do, like organising a walk with your friends or learning something new together.
-Reduce the amount of ‘stuff’ in the world and gift someone an experience they’ll remember instead.
+Look out for charities auctioning experiences as part of their fundraising.
+Reduce the amount of ‘stuff’ in the world and gift someone a day they’ll remember instead.

 7. Choose gifts that give back

-Support small businesses with strong ethical policies.
+Support small, local businesses with strong ethical policies.
 More and more companies now operate on a buy-one gift-one basis, or donate a share of their profits.
-Look for companies who give back to communities, like Article 22 who employ local families in Laos to create jewellery from shrapnel and weapons, making the area safer and providing a decent wage in the process.
-Check any wrapping paper you use can be recycled (lots can't) or choose reusable fabric wrap.
+Look for companies who give back to communities like social enterprises.
+Check any wrapping paper you use can be recycled (lots can’t) or choose reusable fabric wrap.